ArcticaProject/WebSites.WWW/content/markdown/community/irc-meeting.md

 ## What is a team meeting?

-Basically, whenever it comes to the situation that more than one or two people start discussing issues relevant to the projects course, relevant to some aspect of the development within the Arctica Project.
+Basically, whenever it comes to the situation that more than one or two people start discussing issues relevant to the project's course, relevant to some aspect of the development within the Arctica Project.

-There are two types of meetings:
+Saying this, there are at least two types of meetings:

 - Regular / scheduled meetings
 - Spontaneous meetings that deserve a protocol